Bunge & Born

 Bunge & Born was a multinational corporation based in Buenos Aires, Argentina, whose diverse interests included food processing and international trade in grains and oilseeds.
 It is now known as Bunge Limited.

 History

-Bunge & Born was founded in 1884 by Ernesto Bunge, a German Argentine whose uncle, Carl Bunge, had been Consul General in Argentina for both the Netherlands and Prussia, and his brother-in-law, Jorge Born, who had recently arrived from Antwerp.
-The company superseded the Bunge Company founded in Amsterdam by Johann Bunge, in 1818.
-Following the purchase of 60000 ha of prime pampas wheat fields, Bunge & Born established Centenera, their first food processing plant, in 1899.
-They had one of the largest wheat mills in the country built on a Puerto Madero lot in 1902, and with it, established Molinos Río de la Plata (later a leader in the local retail foods market).
+Bunge & Born was founded in 1883 by Ernesto Bunge, a German Argentine whose uncle, Karl Bunge, had been Consul General in Argentina for both the Netherlands and Prussia, and his brother-in-law, Jorge Born, who had recently arrived from Antwerp.
+The company superseded the Bunge Company founded in Amsterdam by Johan Bunge, in 1817.
+Following the purchase of 60000 ha of prime pampas wheat fields, Bunge & Born established Centenera, their first food processing plant, in 1898.
+They had one of the largest wheat mills in the country built on a Puerto Madero lot in 1901, and with it, established Molinos Río de la Plata (later a leader in the local retail foods market).